 This red carpet needed an English rose, and Felicity sure is delivering.
-I'm obsessed with this makeup job—easily one of the best of the night!—which was done by makeup artist Sabrina Bedrani with products from Dior.
-The shadow is the new House of Greens palette, with the new kohl liner in black for definition.
+I'm obsessed with this makeup job—easily one of the best of the night!
+The smoky eyes are perfect, and the lips and cheeks are such a gorge peachy shade.
 Notice how she left the brows natural, not overly defined.
-No word yet on the gorge peachy blush, but the lipstick is Rouge Dior in Plisse Soleil.
-Perfection!
-Especially with the feature-flattering curtain of hair across the forehead.
+I also love the curtain of hair across her forehead.

 Dame Helen put forth a nice effort, although her face is a fraction lighter than her neck and chest.
 What's really impressive is that the one person on this red carpet who NEEDS lip liner to prevent bleeding isn't wearing an obvious one.
 Now why can't everyone else get that right?!

 The bob, Maggie!
 The bob is your haircut!
 Not this one.
-Although let's be thankful for small mercies; at least it is no longer that cringetastic blonde colour and she seems to have ditched the spray tan.
+Although let's be thankful for small mercies; at least it is no longer blonde and she seems to have ditched the spray tan.

 Will you think less of me if I tell you I like this?
 The hair should be all wrong: dyed grey long past the dyed grey hair trend, and greasy roots to boot.
 And yet, I think this colour and cut are so flattering on Zosia.
 Compared with her previous brunette and blonde shades, this grey is doing wonderful things to her skin.
 I also like the bold pink blush and the full brows, though yes... lip liner IS a problem.